jrshittu/Building-A-ChatGPT-Wizard-with-Mistral-and-Panel/Building A ChatGPT Wizard with MistralAI Using Taipy.md

 |>
 """

-# Instantiate a Gui object with the defined layout and starts the UI event loop, render and display the interface in light mode.
+# Instantiate a Gui object with the defined layout and starts the UI event loop, render and display the interface.
 Gui(chat).run()
 ```
 Run the app.....